Using GNU Screen to Manage Persistent Terminal Sessions

-Screen runs on any Unix/Linux environment (such as your Linode) and Mac OS X. Before installing and using Screen, it is recommended that you review the Getting Started Guide.
+Screen runs on any Unix/Linux environment (such as your Linode) and Mac OS X. Before installing and using Screen, it is recommended that you review the Setting Up and Securing a Compute Instance.
 In addition, if you are unfamiliar with using a terminal environment, you will want to review the Using the Terminal Guide.

 The section covers installing Screen on a number of different systems.
 Examples have been provided to simplify the installation process.